1 Purpose

 All suspected and actual Corrupt Conduct must be reported to the immediate leader as well as Corporate Ethics on ethics@qr.com.au and/or to the Queensland Rail Ethics Hotline on 1800 723 515.
 The hotline can be used where anonymity is preferred.

-The process for employees to make a Public Interest Disclosure in relation to corrupt conduct and/or a reprisal is outlined in the Public Interest Disclosure Procedure.
+The process for employees to make a Public Interest Disclosure in relation to Corrupt Conduct and/or a reprisal is outlined in the Public Interest Disclosure Procedure.
+Further information can be

 Leaders have an obligation to manage breaches of this Standard as soon as practicable after the incident is observed or reported.